bmegli/minimal-latency-streaming-protocol/README.md

 Unix-like systems (due to network implementation, can be easily made cross-platform).

 ## State

 Working proof-of-concept.

 Currently whenever packet from frame N+1 arrives, data from frame N is discarded.

+Notes:
-Note that this library is intended for experiments.
-Everything is subject to change in long term.
+- library is intended for experiments
+- everything is subject to change in the long term
+- compatibility is not guaranteed between different commits

 ## Using